Visit the schools site to see more events

 Save on workshop costs and enjoy a range of additional benefits by joining our yearly membership scheme

 Learning through the Art Gallery is a two-year project funded by the Arts and Humanities Research Council (AHRC).
 It is led by Dr. Claudine van Hensbergen at Northumbria University, and by Anne Fountain at the Shipley Art Gallery, and the Laing Art Gallery, Newcastle upon Tyne.
-The project will run between February 2019 and July 2021.
+The funded project will run between February 2019 and December 2021, though sessions will still be bookable beyond this point, at full charge.
 For more information on the project please visit the project website here.

 These study sessions are designed to help English pupils explore the collection and use art to enrich their understanding of language, literature and creative writing.